 What happens if my child does not attend a session that I have booked?

 Places booked will still need to be paid for even when your child does not attend, unless it has been agreed by the staff.
 In the case of school absence, you will still be charged for sessions booked as these cannot be offered to other children.
 You will need to inform the Club Coordinator if your child is not attending a booked session.
 You can do this by ringing the office (01788 575328) or emailing email@example.com.
 If you do not attend the club for one week without informing staff your contract will be terminated.

 During your child’s time at the before school club they will participate in a range of appropriate activities to ease them into the school day gently.
 Activities will be both indoor and outdoor.
 As we believe in being healthy we regularly take part in physical activities before they go into school.
-In addition we will provide a buffet style, healthy breakfast to get you child’s day off to a good start.
+In addition we will provide a healthy breakfast to get your child’s day off to a good start.

 A typical breakfast menu.

 At the Before school club we believe that all the children should have a choice in what they eat.
 So we give the children the opportunity to choose their own breakfast.
 Breakfast will include a wide variety of cereals, fruit or toast.
 Every day we have water and fruit juice, which is readily available.

 Example of a menu.